soster/htadmin/README.md

 HTAdmin
 =======

 HTAdmin is a simple .htaccess and .htpasswd editor implemented in PHP with a nice frontend (based on bootstrap).
 It's intended to secure a folder of plain html files with multiple users.
 The admin has to create a user, but every user can change his password by himself using a self service area.
 It is also possible to send a password reset mail.
+You can use the .htpasswd with nginx and Apache, in the example we use nginx.

 It comes with a preconfigured docker-compose.yml, so you don't have to install a LAMP stack locally for testing but can use docker instead.

 You find the application in `sites/html/htadmin`.